ccoutant/dwarf-locations/005-locations-on-stack.md

 >
 > The result of a DWARF expression is the value or location on the top
 > of the stack after evaluating the operations.
+>
+> Values on the stack are typed, and can represent a value of any
+> supported base type of the target machine, or of the generic type,
+> which is an integral type that has the size of an address on the
+> target machine, and unspecified signedness.
+>
+> [non-normative] The generic type is the same as the unspecified type used for stack
+> operations defined in DWARF Version 4 and before.

 ### Section 3.1 DWARF Expression Evaluation Context [was 2.5.1]